 Enrico’s country of origin is Switzerland, and he owns Italian and Swiss-German as mother languages.
 He lives and teaches in Burnaby.

-At the August 25 gathering of Surrey Muse, Enrico will be our featured Performer with Poet/Spoken Word artist Lilija Valis.
-More about the event is here: august-25-gathering
+At the February 22 gathering of Surrey Muse, Enrico will be the Featured Performer.
+More information about the event is here: february-22-2019-gathering

 Surrey Muse gatherings take place